Student Financial Services

 - Your account is due in full by the due date printed on the statement.
 If your statement due date says "due upon receipt" payment is considered due immediately.
 If you are unable to pay your account in full, you must contact Student Financial Services by the due date and make acceptable arrangements to pay in full.
 We are unable to extend the due date and there is no grace period.

-- If your bill shows a zero balance or credit balance (indicated by a "CR" next to the amount listed as "Please Pay This Amount"), then your bill is considered settled.
+- If your bill shows a negative or zero balance, then your bill is considered settled.
 If you agree with the resources listed on your bill, no action is needed.
 Do contact our office if you disagree with any resources listed on your bill (ie: If we have listed a loan on your bill which you plan to decline).
 If any financial aid shows as "pending" on your bill, make sure you have taken the appropriate steps to finalize your financial aid.

-- Failure to respond to the bill with payment or payment information to cover the entire amount will likely result in a $250 late payment fee and a hold on the student's record, preventing access to grades, transcripts and registration.
+- Failure to respond to the bill with payment or payment information to cover the entire amount may result in a $250 late payment fee and a hold on the student's record, preventing access to grades, transcripts and registration.

 - Review any messages on your bill.